doriangiterdone/coldCounter/README.md

 # ETL Pipeline

-The ETL workflow follows three stages.
+The ETL workflow follows four stages.

 ### 1. Ingest

-Raw datasets are downloaded and stored in system memory.
+Raw datasets are downloaded from deportationdata.org and stored in system memory as python dataframes.

 ### 2. Normalize

-Scripts standardize column names, convert inconsistent formats, and map offense codes to normalized classification tables.
+build_coldCounter.py standardizes column names, convert inconsistent formats, and map offense codes to normalized classification tables.

+### 3. Analyze
+build_coldCounter.py calculates aggregate and derived fields based on normalized data to populate fact table dataframes.

 ### 3. Load

-Normalized datasets are inserted into the SQLite data mart.
+build_coldCounter.py replaces each table in coldCounter.db with each new dataframe
 The entire process can be executed from a single build script.
 Example:

 ```
 python *your directory*/setup/build_coldCounter.py